Orange/Neon Carrot

 The study plan for doctoral studies will consist of 60 credit hours as follows:

-• It is possible (upon need) for students in History and Linguistics to replace the Advanced Quantitative Research Methods course with the following course:
+It is possible (if needed) for students of History and Linguistics programs to replace the Advanced Quantitative Research Methods course with Qualitative method course or theoretical foundations of the specialization in their program.

 No Image